 Enhance your computers

 QuickBooks system requirements will support most QuickBooks users.
-If your network meets these specifications and you are having performance issues, increasing your available RAM may improve your issues.
-Remember that your goal is not necessarily to just increase the RAM in your network, but to increase the amount of RAM available to QuickBooks.
+If your computer system meets these specifications and still experience performance issues, increasing your available RAM may improve the condition.
+Remember that your goal is to increase the amount of RAM available to QuickBooks.

-One recommendation regarding the amount of RAM in a server is to multiply the size of your file, in GB, by the number of your users.
-If your file size is 500 MB (0.5 GB) and you have 6 users, then this would suggest that you need 3 GB of RAM in your server.
-If you have only 2 GB and you are experiencing performance issues, consider upgrading your server to 3 GB of RAM.
+To know the amount of RAM needed for QuickBooks operations, multiply the size of your file in GB, by the number of users in the network.
+So, if your file size is 500 MB (0.5 GB) and you have 6 users, then you need 3 GB of RAM in your server.
+If you have only 2 GB and you are experiencing performance issues then consider upgrading your server to 3 GB of RAM..

 - Increase a computer's Virtual Memory (VM) to 2 GB plus 2 GB for each major application running on the computer.